KILTprotocol/docs/docs/develop/08_opendid/02_opendid_flow.md

 ```

-:::note
+:::info
-Although this example describes the Implicit Flow, the Authorization Code Flow is similar.
-Instead of returning and
+Although this example describes the implicit flow, the authorization code flow is similar.
-`id_token` directly, a `code` is returned by the OpenDID service that can be exchanged afterwards using the `token`
+Instead of returning an `id_token` directly, the OpenDID service instead returns a `code` to exhange for an `id_token` using the `token` endpoint.
-endpoint.
 :::